Chao-Xi/jxperfbook/docs/2025/0intro.md

 * I really enjoyed our  initial conversation learning from company, although I wasn't actively looking for new change at the time,it really felt like this new role entails exciting challenges that I would like to be a part of. i'm truly intrigued by this career development at your firm and believe that my skill set largely align with what you are looking for
 * After spend 3 amount of year in this industry, I have dicovered my passion in financial tech industry.
 And I truly belive that there is much more to explore in this industray rather in BAU job and want to double down on this descision to pursue it further
 * Although I enjoy my work alone with the my current team, while I have thrived in more collaborative environments.
 I have leaned that this company function exactly with that model. from what I have been told people learn from each other here
 * I always want improve my career into a new level.
-I think this opportunity at your firm would be more leveled. and better match what I can bring to the table.
-I'm loking for new challenges and equied to dive right in
+I think this opportunity at your firm would be more leveled up. and better match what I can bring to the table.
+I'm looking for new challenges and equied to dive right in

 ## Project blocker and resolver